-On Fridays or days preceding holidays or recesses, the employee's day will end ten (10) minutes following the close of the pupil's day.
+On Fridays or days preceding holidays or recesses, the employee's day will generally end at 3:30P.M.
 When school is dismissed due to inclement weather, teachers are able to leave within ten (10) minutes of the students' dismissal.
+An employee may be asked to stay by a building principal or other administrator in the even of a unique situation or emergency.